Here at InsuranceHub, we supply affordable:

 - Hairdresser and hair stylist insurance

 - Barber shop insurance

-You have worked hard at building up your beauty and hair care services.
+You have worked hard at building up your beauty and hair care business.
 You've also spent many years with clients that have helped you to develop the professional reputation you have built.
-It's because your clients rely on you and your services that you can be sued for negligence in performance of duties.
-In fact, recently a hair salon was sued for $150,000 after a botched dye job.
+It's because your clients rely on you and your services that you can be sued for negligence in performing your duties.
+In fact, a hair salon was recently sued for $150,000 after a botched dye job.

 What would you do if you were hit with a liability suit for more than your current salon insurance covered?

 Here are the biggest reasons hair shops are sued every day: